Maxine Minx: Appearances

 Maxine first appears in the slasher film X (2022).
 The film depicts Maxine as a confident aspiring adult film star in the pursuit of fame.
 While shooting the porn film The Farmer's Daughters on a Texas farm owned by the elderly couple, Howard and Pearl Douglas, the cast and crew are killed off.
 The lone survivor, Maxine has a confrontation with the elderly couple at their house before Howard has a fatal heart attack.
 Pearl attempts to shoot Maxine with a shotgun, but the recoil knocks her back off the porch, breaking her hip.
 As Pearl insults her, Maxine enters Howard's truck, reverses it, and crushes Pearl's head before driving away.

 Maxine next appears in MaXXXine (2024).
 In this film, Maxine has become a popular name in adult movies.
 Still, she is not at the level of success she aspires to be—she wants to be a mainstream actress starring in legitimate films in Hollywood.
 Maxine succeeds in an audition for the horror film sequel The Puritan II and gets cast in the leading role.
 However, her colleagues and friends soon begin to be killed off by a mysterious figure, and she is pursued by a sleazy private investigator, John Labat.
 Maxine goes to an address John gave her and discovers her televangelist father, Ernest Miller, is behind the murders, is leading a cult, and intends to make a film exposing Hollywood's exploitative nature.
 Following a shootout between the cult and two LAPD detectives, she kills her father under the Hollywood sign.
 A month later, she is shown working on The Puritan II.

 Design

-Maxine's style is in part inspired by 1970s fashion.
+Maxine's style in X is in part inspired by 1970s fashion.
 She wears blue eyeshadow, cut-off overalls, and a striped tube top.
 Her appearance in the film was well-received amongst fans, with several people recreating her look.
 A Maxine Minx blue-eyeshadow filter on TikTok generated over 155K posts.